imabuddha/eidogo-for-wordpress/readme.txt

 automatically played (it tries to look for a `PL[]` entry in the SGF file), but you can override it by specifing, e.g. `[sgf problemColor="B"]` explicitly.

+= Can I embed as a static diagram image? =

+Yep, add the parameter `image="true"`.
+This is also what gets inserted in RSS feeds since EidoGo obviously won't work there.
+Note: imagemagick needs to be installed on the server and in the path for this to work.
+If the plugin can't find imagemagick, it will insert static text instead.

 = What other parameters are there? =

 You can specify a caption for the EidoGo instance with `caption="Caption"`.